encresearch/inspector/README.md

-# INSPECTOR - Earthquake Precursors Alerting Framework
+# INSPECTOR - Earthquake Precursors Anomaly Detection Framework

 Python application that constantly scans data and detects breaking of thresholds values and sends an alert as an email.